davidgroves/Python-VSCode-Template/README.md

 flit install
 ```

+## Stuff you will need to edit in your own projects.

+- [tox.ini](tox.ini): Make sure `envlist` contains the versions of Python you want to test again.
+This example inclujdes
+- [requirements-dev.txt](requirements-dev.txt): Make sure this includes any developer only dependancies.
+- [requirements.txt](requirements.txt): This should contain dependancies required to run the application or library.
+If you are making an application, you should pin each package to a specific version.
+If you are making a library, you should accept the minimum required version to allow users more choice.
+A library with a pinned version FORCES the user to install that version too, and is likely to clash with other libraries.
+- [docs/](docs/): The entry document is index.md, but you should write the docs as you see fit.
+- [src/](src/): Update this with your package name.
+- [tests/](tests/): This is where to write your tests.
+Files must start `test_` to be picked up by tests/

 ## My developer workflow

-1. Use vscode tools while developing, running tests out of vscode.
+1. Use vscode tools while developing, [running tests out of vscode](#testing-from-within-vscode).
-1. View the "problems" tab.
+1. View the "problems" tab for things the linter has caught.
 1. When ready to commit, I run `tox` from the command line.
 1. If `tox` returns no errors, I can commit and push.
 1. I can then verify github actions produces no errors on that push.
+1. If I am publishing to pypi, I then run `flit --publish prodpypi`

+## Stuff you can do

 ### Use the package.
 It is fully installed and usable